andresc27/FourTopsAnalysisCMSOpenData/README.md

 # FourTopsAnalysisCMSOpenData
-Simplified analysis of the production of four top quarks in a single lepton channel
+Simplified analysis of the production of four top quarks in a single lepton channel (electron+jets)

 There are three important python notebooks